-Not only will you have access to a supportive faculty, at OCtech you will also have a faculty advisor and other counselors who will work with you to help you determine your educational goals and choose the right courses so that you can make a smooth transition to another college or university.
+Not only will you have access to a supportive faculty at OCtech, but you will also have a faculty advisor and other counselors who will assist you in determining your educational goals and choose the right courses in order for you to make a smooth transition to another college or university.
 You and your advisor will closely consult with the college to which you plan to transfer so that the courses you take at OCtech will meet that institution's transfer requirements.

-OCtech also offers a Middle College program for high school students.
+OCtech also offers an Early College program for high school students.
 High school juniors and seniors who meet the college's requirements can take college credit courses through dual enrollment with OCtech.
 Successful completion of these courses may allow high school graduates to transfer the courses to the four-year colleges of their choice.
-For more information about Middle College, contact the OCtech University Transfer Coordinator's Office.
+For more information about Early College, contact the OCtech University Transfer Coordinator's Office.